Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 60: Make supply fit the operation

 **Problem**
-An army loses freedom when food and equipment cannot follow its movements.
+An army loses freedom when food and equipment cannot keep pace with its movements.

 **Action**
 Build supply methods around the campaign's distance, speed, and local resources.